Scottish football : Scottish Premier League 2017/2018 season preview

-Celtic have won their fifth successive Premiership title in Scotland with two games remaining last term.
-This is Celtic's 47th top-flight title in their history, placing them seven behind their Old Firm rivals Rangers in the all-time table.
-Four of the last five titles won by Celtic have been without Rangers in the top flight, but that will change from this season after Mark Warburton's men secured their return to the highest level following the club's liquidation in 2012.
+Celtic have won their sixth successive Premiership title in Scotland with eight games to spare last term.
+This is Celtic's 48th top-flight title in their history, placing them six behind their Old Firm rivals Rangers in the all-time table.
+Manager Brendan Rodgers says his first season in charge of Celtic has been "a dream" with the club completing a treble without losing a domestic match.

 The overall number of titles (since 1891) for each club in the Scottish Premier League and their league standings in the last five seasons.